-Item Reach Distance (Approximate) 1 11 in (28 cm)
+Item Reach Distance (Approximate) 1 28 cm (11 in)

 4. If the latch doesn't release, have a second person gently lift up and push down on the hood while you pull on the cable.

 5. Replace the screws after the hood opens.